 In partnership with PATH since 2001, GSK is currently testing the vaccine in Ghana, Kenya, and Malawi under the Malaria Vaccine Implementation Programme.
 Ministries of health are leading the implementation of the vaccine, which is being given to young children through the three countries' routine immunization programs, with WHO providing technical and scientific leadership, playing a coordinating role, and working in collaboration with GSK, PATH, and a range of other partners.

-The first dose of the vaccine has reached more than 500,000 children since ministries of health initiated the three participating countries' pilots in 2019.
+The first dose of the vaccine has reached more than 500,000 children since the ministries of health initiated the three participating countries' pilots in 2019.
 The main evidence derives from a large clinical trial conducted in seven African countries (Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and Tanzania), reports the EMA.
-Data from this trial showed that Mosquirix provides modest protection against Plasmodium falciparum malaria in children in the 12 months following vaccination.
-The vaccine effectively prevented a first or only clinical malaria episode in 56% of children aged between 5-17 months and in 31% of children aged 6-12 weeks.
-The efficacy of the vaccine decreased after one year.
-The safety profile of the vaccine was considered acceptable.
+This trial showed that Mosquirix provides modest protection against Plasmodium falciparum malaria in children in the 12 months following vaccination.
+The vaccine effectively prevented a first or only clinical malaria episode in 56% of children aged between 5-and 17 months and in 31% of children aged 6-12 weeks.

 Mosquirix RTS,S/AS01e Malaria Vaccine Indication